GetShortstack/docs/docs/full.md

 ## Core Concepts

-Shortstack lets you create projects.
+Brev lets you create projects.
 In each project, you'll find:

 - Endpoints: Code that responds to http requests.
 - Shared Code: Code that can be shared by any endpoint in a project